GiggleLiu/JuliaCN2024-talk/main.typ

 0.9999999999999993 + 0.0im
 ```
 ])

-], columns: 2, gutter: 20pt)
+== Pros and cons

-@pan2022solving : Solving the sampling problem of the sycamore quantum circuits (53 qubits)
+- Suited for *shallow* quantum circuit simulation, e.g. solving the sampling problem of the sycamore quantum circuits (53 qubits) @pan2022solving
+- Can handle common tasks, such as *sampling* and *obtaining expectation values*.
+- Can easily generalize the noisy quantum systems @Gao2024.

+#v(50pt)
+- For general circuits, the simulation is still exponentially hard.

 = Application 2: Probabilistic inference